pabloati/CNV_Detection_Workflow_OPT/Scripts/Readme.md

 The scripts used to perform the CNV calling with [CNVnator](https://github.com/pabloati/Preprocessing-of-genomic-Data/tree/Main-edits/Scripts/CNV-calling/CNVnator/CNVnator.sh) and [ERDS](https://github.com/pabloati/Preprocessing-of-genomic-Data/blob/Main-edits/Scripts/CNV-calling/ERDS/ERDS.sh)

-The script used for the filtering of the CNVs called against a debfile can be found [here](https://github.com/pabloati/Preprocessing-of-genomic-Data/blob/Main-edits/Scripts/Filtering/Filtering.sh)
+The script used for the filtering of the CNVs called against a bedfile can be found [here](https://github.com/pabloati/Preprocessing-of-genomic-Data/blob/Main-edits/Scripts/Filtering/Filtering.sh)